Pistorius witness: 'bloodcurdling screams', then four shots

 "It was very traumatic for me.
 You could hear that it was bloodcurdling screams," Burger added.

-The 27-year-old Pistorius, who was born without legs but reached the 2012 Olympic 400 metres semi-final running on carbon-fibre "blades", argues that the killing of law graduate Steenkamp was a tragic case of mistaken identity.
+The 27-year-old Pistorius, who was born without legs but reached the 2012 Olympic 400 meters semi-final running on carbon-fiber "blades", argues that the killing of law graduate Steenkamp was a tragic case of mistaken identity.

 He says he mistook her for an intruder hiding in the upstairs toilet of his luxury Pretoria home.